-Mr. Ganiyu Adebowale Adebayo
+Dr. Ganiyu Adebowale Adebayo

-Mr. Ganiyu Adebowale Adebayo is a graduate of Accounting and Economics.
+Dr Ganiyu Adebowale ADEBAYO is a graduate of Accounting and Economics.
 He worked briefly in public and private sectors before he joined the Company in 1992.
-He began his career in University Press Plc as an Accountant and rose through the ranks to become the General Manager, a position he held until his appointment as an Executive Director (Finance).
-He previously headed the Information Technology Department of the Company during which the Company's operations were fully computerised.
+He began his career in University Press Plc as an Accountant.
+He rose through the ranks to become the General Manager, which he held until he was appointed an Executive Director (Finance).
+He previously headed the Information Technology Department of the Company, during which the Company's operations were fully computerized.
 He also acted twice as the Company Secretary.
-He holds a Higher National Diploma in Accounting from The Polytechnic, Ibadan, a Bachelor of Science Degree in Economics from University of Ibadan, a Post-Graduate Diploma in Computer Science and Master of Business Administration from Federal University of Technology, Akure and Master of Science in Accounting from Lead City University, Ibadan.
+He holds a Higher National Diploma in Accounting from The Polytechnic, Ibadan, a Bachelor of Science Degree in Economics from the University of Ibadan, a Post-Graduate Diploma in Computer Science and Master of Business Administration fromthe Federal University of Technology, Akure and Master of Science in Accounting from Lead City University, Ibadan.
+In addition, he holds a Post-Graduate Diploma in Education from the National Teachers Institute/the National Open University of Nigeria.

-Mr. Adebayo is a fellow of the Institute of Chartered Accountants of Nigeria and Chartered Institute of Taxation of Nigeria.
-He is a Chartered Information Technology Practitioner, a member of National Institute of Marketing, Nigeria Computer Society and Institute of Directors.
-He is a Chartered Forensic Accountant and a Fellow of Association of Forensic Accounting Researchers.
+Dr Adebayo is a fellow of the Institute of Chartered Accountants of Nigeria and Chartered Institute of Taxation of Nigeria.
+He is a Chartered Information Technology Practitioner, a member of the National Institute of Marketing, Nigeria Institute of Management, Nigeria Computer Society and Institute of Directors.
+In addition, he is a Registered Teacher, a Chartered Forensic Accountant and a Fellow of the Association of Forensic Accounting Researchers.

 He was a past Chairman of Ibadan District Society of the Institute of Chartered Accountants of Nigeria (ICAN) and Association of Professional Bodies of Nigeria (APBN), Oyo State Chapter.
-He is a Council member of Ibadan Chamber of Commerce and Industry.
-He was appointed to the Board of University Press Plc on 23rd September 2009.
+In addition, he is a Council member and Treasurer 2 of the Ibadan Chamber of Commerce and Industry.